Models and Information Rates for Multiuser Optical Fiber Channels with Nonlinearity and Dispersion: Fiber Models

-and thus the term $(\alpha/2) A$ is eliminated from the equation.
-We will set $\alpha=0$ in the rest of this section for simplicity.
-Therefore, we have

-which is referred to as the non-linear Schr\"{o}dinger (NLS) equation \cite[p.
-50]{Agrawal} because of its similarity to the Schr\"{o}dinger equation with a non-linear potential term when the roles of time and distance are exchanged.
+which is referred to as the nonlinear Schr\"{o}dinger (NLS) equation because of its similarity to the Schr\"{o}dinger equation with a nonlinear potential term when the roles of time and distance are exchanged \cite[p.
+50]{Agrawal}.
+The NLS equation has no closed-form solution for general inputs.
+Closed-form solutions to the NLS equation exist when $\beta_2 = 0$ and/or $\gamma = 0$.
+Solutions to the NLS equation with $\beta_2 \neq 0$ and $\gamma \neq 0$ exist only for special input waves called solitons.